How Do I Find a Business License for Someone

 - County Permit.
 Typically, county regulations aren't as strict as the municipal regulations of cities in that county, However, county governments typically require the same licenses and permits.
 If your business is going to operate outside any city or town jurisdiction, then county permits will apply.

 - State Permit.
 At the state level, people in certain occupations are required to obtain licenses or occupational permits.
 Examples include mechanics, electricians, plumbers, contractors, real estate brokers, insurance agents, and those providing personal services, i.e., doctors, cosmetologists, or barbers.
 It's best to contact your state government to see if your occupation requires special licensing.

 If you need help with how to find a business license for someone, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.